Finding a Path Forward as a Cancer Caregiver

 Editor's Note: This is the first in a series that Nancy will be doing on caregiving.
-Make sure to check back every Friday to see the rest of her blogs or find the complete list.

 I married a high school crush, a wavy-haired, green-eyed former drummer with a passion for golf, business, donuts, and jokes.
 Brett was kind, loyal, and loving—everything I wanted in a husband—and we were excited to be living and working in Manhattan.
 This was 1993.
 We had a busy social life and just enough disposable income to enjoy the occasional Broadway show and thriving restaurant scene.
 Our families lived in neighboring towns in Connecticut, which meant going home for weekends and holidays was festive and familiar.
 Life as a young bride was full of hope.